Believing in accessibility for all

 • In writing to Wolverhampton Homes head office

-Tenants will be encouraged to use digital channels to make service requests for repairs but a range of communication methods will be available to meet the needs of our diverse communities.
+Tenants will be encouraged to use digital channels to make service requests for repairs, however a range of communication methods will be available to meet the needs of our diverse communities.

 5.0 Landlord and Tenant Responsibilities